itsalicelee/Lexicalegend/README.md

 ## To-Do List 📝

 - [ ] Usage in greeting message
-- [ ] Add examples using the vocabular
+- [ ] Add examples using the vocabulary
 - [ ] Demo Video
 - [ ] Add image for vocabulary